 On 1st September 2019, the school joined Chorus Education Trust.

 Local Governing Body

 Hope Valley College joined Chorus Education Trust on 1 September 2019.
 Governance was initially undertaken by a Transition Board of Governors, appointed by the Chorus Board of Trustees.
 These arrangements were a response to the judgements from the 2017 Ofsted Report to ‘improve the skills, knowledge and understanding of the governing body so that it is better able to hold leaders to account’.
 The function of the Transition Board was to set in place leadership and governance which will result in a judgement of Good or Outstanding.

 A new Local Governing Body was then recruited and took over from 1 September 2020.

-The admission criteria for Hope Valley College has remained unchanged and still follows the Local Authority’s procedure.
+Hope Valley College follows the Derbyshire Local Authority’s admission procedure.

 Information about the Local Authority's Admissions policy is available here.